 - tempered glass bowls- I keep a pyrex bowls from the thrift shop on hand for this – you’ll only need one bowl if you are making your soap all one color

 - spoon or silicone spatula

-- bamboo skewer or spoon handle to create marble pattern – if desired
+- bamboo skewer or spoon handle to create a marble pattern – if desired

-Cut soap base into about 1″ chunks and place in microwave safe tempered glass bowl.
-Don’t overfill the bowl.
-As stated above it is easier to work with a smaller amount of soap at the beginning.
-For bicolor marbled soap, you can still warm all of your soap chunks together at the beginning and divide the soap into two separate bowls once melted.
-And as I mentioned above, you can also do this in a slow cooker that will be used just for this purpose.
+It is easier to work with a smaller amount of soap.
+For bi-color marbled soap, warm all of your soap chunks together at the beginning and divide the soap into two separate bowls once melted.

-Place glass bowl over a hot water bath in a double boiler to gently melt soap while stirring frequently or microwave soap in 30 second increments, stirring well after each segment until the soap is completely melted and liquid.
-I used the microwave to warm my soap.
-Stir frequently to avoid chunks, which will make pouring difficult.
-Don’t overheat, as the soap can scorch.
-If using a slow cooker, keep soap mixture on the low setting and stir freqently.
+Place a glass bowl over a hot water bath in a double boiler to gently melt soap while stirring frequently or microwave soap in 30-second increments, stirring well after each segment until the soap is completely melted and liquid.

 After a little bit it will look something like this: